FirelightWP/easy-fancybox/readme.txt

 = Can I display web pages or HTML files in a FancyBox overlay? =

 Yes.
-Place a link with either `class="fancybox-iframe"` or `class="fancybox iframe"` to any web page or .htm(l) file in your content.
+Place a link with either `class="fancybox-iframe"` or `class="fancybox iframe"` (notice the space instead of the hyphen) to any web page or .htm(l) file in your content.

-NOTE: The difference between these two (- or space) is in size of the overlay viewport.
-Try it out and use the one you like best :)
+NOTE: The difference between these two classes (- or space) is in size of the overlay viewport.
+Try it out and use the one that works best :)

 = Can I play SWF files in a FancyBox overlay? =

 Yes.
 Just place a link _with the URL ending in .swf_ to your Flash file in the page content.

-If you do not have **swf** included in the *Auto-enable* option on Settings > Media admin page,you will need to add either `class="fancybox"` or `class="fancybox-swf"` to the link to enable FancyBox for it.
+If you do not have **swf** included in the *Auto-enable* option on Settings > Media admin page, you will need to add either `class="fancybox"` or `class="fancybox-swf"` (to force swf content recognition) to the link to enable FancyBox for it.

-= Can I play Youtube movies in a FancyBox overlay? =
+= Can I play YouTube and Vimeo movies in a FancyBox overlay? =

 Yes.

+For YouTube, just place a link to the YouTube page in your content.
+If you have disabled Auto-detection, use it with `class="fancybox-youtube"` to manually enable FancyBox for it.
+(Note: For shortened YouTube URLs, the class does not work.
+Auto auto-detection needs to be enabled seperately.)

-Just place a link with `class="fancybox-swf"` to either the Youtube page or directly to the movie inside your page content.
+For Vimeo, just place a link to the Vimeo page in your content.
+If you have disabled Auto-detection, use it with `class="fancybox-vimeo"` to manually enable FancyBox for it.

-This is actually a special case of SWF file.
-The URL for Youtube movies does not end in .swf so the FancyBox script will not be able to auto-detect the Flash content.
-This can be forced with `class="fancybox-swf"` or alternatively `class="fancybox-iframe"`.
-The difference between the two is in size of the overlay viewport.
+These are actually a special case of SWF files.
+The URL for these movies do not end in .swf so the FancyBox script will not be able to auto-detect the Flash content.
+This can be forced with `class="fancybox-youtube"`, `class="fancybox-swf"` or alternatively `class="fancybox-iframe"`.
+The difference between the three are mainly in transition effect and size of the overlay viewport.
+Just choose the one that works best for you or...

+Just let the plugin auto-detect and auto-enable it for you :)

 = Is Easy FancyBox multi-site compatible? =